kris-nader/idrrR/README.md

-# idrrR: Integrated Drug Response Resource Tools
+# idrrR: Integrated Drug Response Resource Tool

 `idrrR` is an R package designed to harmonize and analyze pharmacogenomic drug response data.
 It serves as the computational engine behind the **iDRR (Integrated Drug Response Resource)** project, enabling researchers to calculate robust consensus drug response curves and compare their own experimental data against a large-scale integrated database.